How to use the GROW model to teach English online

 Then ask them to write down their goal for today in a concise and precise way.

-What would you like to focus on today in this lesson?
+– What do you want to focus on today in this lesson?

 – I want to practise speaking and improve my speaking skills.